-9.4.3.4 Typical work environment for the Process Control Engineering Technologist design, installation and maintenance of process control systems and instrumentation.
+Typical work environment for the Process Control Engineering Technologist

+The environment where a Process Control Engineering technologist will function is in measurement and control of pressure, level, flow, and temperature parameters.
+The design, installation and maintenance of process control systems and instrumentation.
 Installation, commissioning and optimisation of various control systems, industrial networks, Safety Systems and Distributed Control Systems (DCS).